 The 25th Army Band is the only military band in Idaho and plays 30 to 40 events every year, such as the 2019 Governor Inauguration and Inaugural Ball, the Idaho Steelheads professional hockey games, rodeos, parades and community events.

-The 25th Army Band comprises a variety of groups within the band: the concert band, The Jazz Militia, the marching band and many small combo groups playing Dixieland jazz, brass ensemble, woodwind quintet, rock and country and western music.
+The 25th Army Band comprises a variety of groups within the band: the concert band, the Jazz Militia, the marching band and many small combo groups playing Dixieland jazz, brass ensemble, woodwind quintet, rock, country and western music.

 The band is headquartered on Gowen Field in Boise, Idaho.
 The unit was organized in 1926 under the 116th Cavalry Brigade Combat Team and located in Caldwell.

 In 1988 the unit moved to Gowen Field.
 The 25th Army Band was activated during World War II and the Korean Conflict.